jbartus/fastly-wordpress-demo/README.md

 # what is this
-a set of terraforma and shell scripts to configure an example fastly and wordpress setup
+a set of terraform and shell scripts to configure an example fastly and wordpress setup

 # what does it do
 - creates a virtual machine on google cloud, installs wordpress and the fastly wordpress plugin